Teacher Induction: Providing Comprehensive Training for New Special Educators

 What are some typical challenges faced by new special education teachers?

-What supports can school leaders provide to develop effective and committed special education teachers?
+What can school leaders do to support special education teachers?